drycc/workflow/src/installing-workflow/configuring-object-storage.md

 Every component that relies on object storage uses two inputs for configuration:

-1. Component-specific environment variables (e.g. `BUILDER_STORAGE` and `REGISTRY_STORAGE`)
+1. You must use object storage services that are compatible with S3 API
-2. Access credentials stored as a Kubernetes secret named `objectstorage-keyfile`
+2. Access credentials stored as a Kubernetes secret named `minio-creds`

 The helm chart for Drycc Workflow can be easily configured to connect Workflow components to off-cluster object storage.
 Drycc Workflow currently supports Google Compute Storage, Amazon S3, [Azure Blob Storage][] and OpenStack Swift Storage.